-What can we conclude from above website ranking report?
+What can we conclude from the above website ranking report?

 YouTube is a search engine, right?

-But, you heard that it is a video sharing website where people upload total 300 hours lengthier videos in every minute.
+But, you heard that it is a video-sharing website where people upload a total of 500 hours of lengthier videos every minute.

-Even YouTube is a video sharing website, still millions of people use YouTube’s search box to find new information.
+Even though YouTube is a video-sharing website, still millions of people use YouTube’s search box to find new information.

 Yes, it is Search Engine Optimization (SEO).